Updated: Jan 6

 Defined audiences, reach a specific segment of clients, don’t waste time on the wrong leads

-There are a variety of different ad types you can choose, but let’s quickly look at the benefits listed above.
+There are a variety of different ad types you can choose from, but let’s quickly look at the benefits listed above.

 You can create lead generation forms that capture email addresses or additional information.
 It cuts through the noise to get you the contact information you need.